-PD: Nikki is sitting on the balcony w/ Deepa standing in front of her, wearing a traditional Indian outfit of a cream embroidered top w/ a gauzy pink & gold skirt that has paisley appliques.
-Nikki holds Deepa’s hand & gazes at her w/ a smile; Deepa faces the camera, also w/ a large smile & 2 pigtails in her hair.
+PD: Nikki sits on the balcony as Deepa stands, wearing a traditional Indian outfit – a cream embroidered top w/ gauzy pink & gold skirt & paisley appliques.
+Nikki holds Deepa’s hand & gazes at her w/ a smile; Deepa faces the camera w/ a smile & her hair in 2 pigtails.

-Deepa is no longer the youngest child in the family – she has been joined by 1 younger sibling (who has since been adopted, as well!), as well as 2 elder siblings.
-She now lives off-campus with mom, Nikki, and attends mainstream private school in her community, starting this year for the first time ever!
+Deepa was no longer the youngest child in the family before the family’s transition back to Canada – she had been joined by 1 younger sibling (who has since been adopted, as well!), as well as 2 elder siblings!

-Deepa and Nikki took a trip to Thailand to celebrate the adoption completion.
-As soon as it is possible, they will apply for a Canadian visa and obtained it.
-Nikki has made the difficult decision to transition to Canada in April, where Deepa can reap the benefits of more tailored school, therapy, and greater opportunity to practice her guide cane skills, as well as having the support of extended family.
-It is a heartbreaking decision for anyone to have to make, but will ultimately help mommy and daughter to bond even more and give so many important benefits.
-Deepa has come so far, and this move will help her learn and grow to her best potential.
+Before they returned home, Deepa and Nikki took a trip to Thailand to celebrate their adoption completion.
+As soon as possible, they applied for a Canadian visa and obtained it.
+Nikki made the difficult decision to transition to Canada in April, where Deepa could reap the benefits of more tailored school, therapy, and greater opportunity to practice her guide cane skills, as well as having the support of extended family.
+It was a heartbreaking decision for anyone to have to make, but ultimately helped mom and daughter bond even more and gave so many important benefits.
+Deepa has come so far, and this move has helped her learn and grow to her potential.